 20. Or add an instant DIY kitchen island

 In case you didn't already notice, this isn't an island.
 Surprise!
 It's actually just a vintage find, a table or a desk, that has been popped in the middle of the kitchen, giving an instant island.
 Very clever!

 Kitchen islands are really practical addition, but there's no denying they can be expensive, and sometimes you even need a kitchen fitter to install one.
 However, buying a cute second-hand piece of furniture and positioning it correctly, can give you a very similar effect.
 Have a look out on eBay (opens in new tab) for a bargain buy that will add style and plenty of extra storage and surface space to your kitchen.

 We love open shelving as a kitchen idea.
 They add texture and interest and personality to a space that can otherwise be quite void of stuff that isn't, well... kitchen-related.
-Use open shelves to display your nicest crockery, but add prints and photos and house plants too.
-Maybe pick a few key colours and use them to start a new colour scheme in your kitchen – it could be all your kitchen needs to feel refreshed.
+Use open shelving ideas to display your nicest crockery, but add prints and photos and house plants too.
+Maybe pick a few key colors and use them to start a new color scheme in your kitchen – it could be all your kitchen needs to feel refreshed.

-Check out more of this lovely, colourful family home.
+Check out more of this lovely, colorful family home.

 Suspending a rail above your worktop is a fast, easy and cost effective kitchen storage idea.
 This is the perfect way to hang those awkward pots, pans, measuring cups and sieves that often clutter up your cupboards.
 The slated shelves in this kitchen have butchers hooks hanging from them, doubling up the storage.
 It frees up the kitchen drawers and makes a feature of practical items.
 Nifty!